36 Altitude Definitions & Measurement

 \[ h_{\varrho} \approx 555.0 + 118.55 \left( 34.0 - 11.4 \right) = 555.0 + 2,679.2 = 3,234~\mbox{ft} \]

-While the airport is 88 feet above MSL, the atmospheric conditions are such that the airplane will perform as if it were flying at an altitude of 3,200 feet.
-With a full passenger load, a short and wet runway, and a relatively modest powered Cessna 172, then yes, you should worry about getting off the runway in these conditions.
+While the airport is 88 feet above MSL, the atmospheric conditions are such that the airplane will perform as if flying at an altitude of 3,200 feet.
+With a full passenger load, a short and wet runway, and a relatively modest powered Cessna 172, you should worry about getting off the runway in these conditions.

 Electronic Flight Displays (EFD)

-Advances in electronics and software engineering have significantly transformed the instrumentation used for modern aircraft with the introduction of Electronic Flight Displays (EFDs), often referred to as “glass cockpits.”
+Advances in electronics and software engineering have significantly transformed the instrumentation used for modern aircraft with the introduction of Electronic Flight Displays (EFDs) and Electronic Flight Information Systems (EFIS), which are often referred to as “glass cockpits.”
 Glass cockpits replace traditional analog gauges and instruments with digital displays, providing pilots with a more intuitive and information-rich interface, an example being shown in the figure below.

 EFDs utilize the same type of instrument inputs as traditional analog gauges; however, the processing system is entirely different.
 The Pitot static inputs are first received by an Air Data Computer (ADC.)
 The ADC computes the difference between the total and static pressure and uses equations to generate the information necessary to display the airspeed on the PFD.
 Outside air temperatures are also monitored and introduced into various components within the software and displayed on the PFD screen.
 These are the essential elements of an EFIS: